Acoustics - listening and learning

 Acoustics, listening and learning

-This MESHGuide has been designed to cover a wide range of issues associated with classroom acoustics in schools and the impact the quality of speech intelligibility has on deaf children’s learning in particular.
-It presents the most up-to-date research in an easily accessible way, thus enabling all readers to understand the topic, discover the key characteristics of the issues surrounding the topic and, where appropriate, to determine policy and practice in schools.
+This MESHGuide has been designed to cover a wide range of issues associated with classroom acoustics in educational settings and the impact the quality of speech intelligibility has on deaf CYP’s learning in particular.
+It presents the research in an easily accessible way, thus enabling all readers to understand the topic, discover the key characteristics of the issues surrounding the topic and, where appropriate, to determine policy and practice in educational settings.
 It is intended to stimulate increased understanding in the importance of providing excellent acoustics and will hopefully lead to improvements in classroom acoustics where necessary.
-The intention is that all children and young people, including those with any level of deafness, will be able to enjoy the best possible quality sound reception.
+The intention is that all CYP, including those with any level of deafness, will be able to enjoy the best possible quality sound reception.

 We hope the content of this MESHGuide will stimulate teachers to feed in their own classroom experience in the form of case studies that both exemplify and challenge the findings of the research contained in the Guide.
 Thus, continually expanding the body of knowledge in this area.
 This MESHGuide will only have achieved its aims if it is embraced by all those interested in classroom acoustics as a living, dynamic repository of current knowledge and best practice and as a place to share their own case study findings.